Oliver Goethe: 2023

 At the end of September 2022, Goethe partook in the FIA Formula 3 post-season test with Trident on all three days.
-On 2 December 2022, it was announced that Trident signed Goethe on a full-time basis for the upcoming 2023 FIA Formula 3 Championship alongside Gabriel Bortoleto and Leonardo Fornaroli.
+On 2 December 2022, it was announced that Trident signed Goethe on a full-time basis for the upcoming FIA Formula 3 Championship alongside Gabriel Bortoleto and Leonardo Fornaroli.
+Goethe qualified fourth on his Trident debut, and marched forward to sixth place.
+The feature race proved successful as well, as a penalty for Gabriele Minì ahead gave him second place and his first podium.
+Melbourne though saw Goethe being taken out on the opening lap of the sprint and missing out on points due to a puncture in the feature race.
+This began a trend of four scoreless events, being stopped only when Goethe managed to take his maiden win in the series at Silverstone, where he converted a front-row starting spot to victory after passing teammate Fornaroli.